rutar-academic/rutar.org/content/writing/rust-analyzer-dynamic-features.md

 As far as I can tell, rust-analyzer by default only requests configuration on startup from Neovim.

 ### Workaround: restart rust-analyzer on feature change
-A somewhat unsatisfying but functional workaround is simply to restart rust-analyzer.
+A somewhat unsatisfying but functional workaround is simply to restart rust-analyzer and provide it with the new configuration.
 ```lua
 local rustAnalyzerSettings = vim.lsp.get_clients({ name = "rust_analyzer" })[1].config.settings
 if rustAnalyzerSettings ~= nil then